 Shooting victims remembered: 'The loss is incalculable'

-A day after the shooting that left 11 dead at a Pittsburgh synagogue, friends and family members recalled the victims — professors and accountants, dentists and beloved doctors serving their local community.
+They were professors and accountants, dentists and beloved doctors serving their local community.

-Officials released the names of all 11 victims during a news conference Sunday, all of them middle-aged or elderly.
-The victims of synagogue included a pair of brothers and a husband and wife.
-The oldest was 97.
+A day after the shooting at a Pittsburgh synagogue that left 11 dead, officials released the names of the victims.
+The oldest of them was 97.
+The youngest was 54.
+They included a pair of brothers and a husband and wife.

 Said Stephen Cohen, co-president of New Light Congregation: "The loss is incalculable."